SePiCo: Semantic-Guided Pixel Contrast for Domain Adaptive Semantic Segmentation: Experiment

-While altering \hparam{\cl} and \hparam{\reg} in a large range, we find that both losses are sensitive to their assigned weight, and probably their relative weight due to their resemblance.
+We conduct parameter sensitivity analysis to evaluate the sensitivity of \method (DistCL) on two synthetic-to-real benchmarks.
+As shown in TABLE~\ref{table:param_cl}, \ref{table:param_reg} and \ref{table:param_start_iter}, we select loss weights \hparam{\cl} and \hparam{\reg} $\in \{0.01\,, 0.1\,, 0.5\,, 1.0\,, 2.0\}$, the iteration at which to start contrastive learning $L_w \in \{0\,, 1500\,, 3000\,, 5000\,, 10000\}$, respectively.
+While altering \hparam{\cl} and \hparam{\reg} in a large range, we find that both losses are slightly sensitive to their assigned weight on GTAV $\to$ Cityscapes, and probably their relative weight due to their resemblance.
 Nevertheless, our method keeps outperforming the previous SOTA in different compositions of loss weights.
-We also explore the sensitivity of our method on the iteration to start contrastive learning at, and observe that \method (DistCL) is relatively robust to $L_w$, peaking at $L_w=3,000$.
-The result could be attributed to better category information learned through warm up iterations.
+We also explore the sensitivity of our method on the iteration to start contrastive learning and observe that \method (DistCL) is relatively robust to $L_w$, peaking at $L_w=3000$.
+The result could be attributed to better category information learned through warm-up iterations.